Recovering debt through third parties

 A power of attorney to collect debts is used by one person, called the donor, to give another, called the attorney, the power to act on their behalf, specifically to collect money which is owed to the donor.
 However, it cannot be used to perform any function in respect of property or an asset where the donor is a co-owner.

 The law states that the donor must execute the document creating the power of attorney as a deed.
-That means that the document must be signed and dated by the donor and the language must clearly indicate that the document is signed as a deed At least one witness must also sign the document.
+That means that the document must be signed and dated by the donor and the language must clearly indicate that the document is signed as a deed.
+At least one witness must also sign the document.

 Where a person gives a power of attorney and subsequently becomes mentally ill so that they are incapable of managing their affairs, the power of attorney will automatically end.
 Anything done subsequently under the power of attorney will not be valid.
-It's worth mentioning that there is a special power of attorney which can be drawn up to deal with this situation, known as a lasting power of attorney.
+It's worth mentioning that there is a special power of attorney which can be drawn up to deal with this situation, known as an enduring power of attorney.
 To prove that a person has been given a power of attorney, they will either produce the original or else a certified copy of the original.
 Photocopying the original power of attorney and certifying on each page that it is a true copy of the original makes a certified copy.